MGTheTrain/go-grpc-poc/README.md

 go run main.go --path <some upload file path on your filesystem>
 ```

-The result should look for [samples/client-streaming/](./samples/client-streaming/) similair to:
+The result should look for [client-streaming sample](./samples/client-streaming/) similair to:

 ![Result](./images/result-upload-service.PNG)